The 6 Most Translated Songs of All Time

 1. Pop songs

-When it comes to song translation of pop songs “This Too Shall Pass” sung by the United States rock band OK Go is the most translated pop song of all times.
+When it comes to song translation of pop songs “This Too Shall Pass” sung by the United States rock band OK Go is the most translated pop song of all time.
 It was first released in 2010 and was heard often in a variety of shows, like the television series “My Generation” and “The Vampire Diaries.”
-It was heard also in the as the movie the ‘Vow’s soundtrack which was first released in 2012.
+It was heard also in the movie ‘Vow’s soundtrack which was first released in 2012.
 This song can be heard in 18 different languages.

 2. Christmas Carols

-“Amazing Grace.” a hymn written by clergyman and poet John Newton in 1779, has had the honour of having its song translation into 50 or more languages which include Spanish, German, Inuit, Russian, French, Cherokee and English.
+“Amazing Grace.” a hymn written by clergyman and poet John Newton in 1779, has had the honor of having its song translated into 50 or more languages which include Spanish, German, Inuit, Russian, French, Cherokee, and English.

 4. Children’s Songs

 “It’s a Small World (After All),” written by The Sherman Brothers in 1963, was written for a Disney production but it wasn’t under copyright rules.
 It has since been translated into more than 25 languages and is one of the most translated songs for children.

 In 1998, the Guinness Book of World Records stated that the song, “Happy Birthday to You” has the status as being the most recognized English song in English.
 Patty Hill, a Kentucky kindergarten principal, with her sister wrote this song in 1893.
 It has been translated into at least 30 languages, which is one of the most translated songs for birthdays.